cupcakearmy/autorestic/docs/markdown/location/overview.md

 ## `to`

-This is einther a single backend or an array of backends.
+This is either a single backend or an array of backends.
 The backends have to be configured in the same config file.

 > :ToCPrevNext